dooboolab-community/react-native-iap/README.md

 ## Purchase
-Finally when you getItems with RNIap module, you can buyItem using it's api.
+Once you have called getItems(), and you have a valid response, you can call buyItem().
 ```javascript
   const receipt = await RNIap.buyItem('com.cooni.point1000');
   // above will return receipt string which can be used to validate on your server.